Updated for June 2018

 The aptly named ‘Get ready for Swinger’s Hour class (see link below) is one of the most popular and most fun classes of the whole weekend, and takes place in the main Thunderball Room at midday.
 In this class Lyndsey, usually aided by demo Ben, teaches some moves that work for the faster paced Swing and Rock ‘n’ Roll music.
 Essentially what Lyndsey has done is to take the ‘Step Back’ out of some of the Ceroc moves to make them more easily fit the tempo of the music.

-In September the weather on the Saturday was quite summer like, and Rachel from Brinsley voted it one of her highlights.
-Here’s a photo she took of her footsteps in the sand.
+In September last year the weather on the Saturday was quite summer like, and Rachel from Brinsley voted it one of her highlights.
+Even in the rain soaked February Weekender, people braved the elements and took a break from the dancing to have a bracing yet refreshing walk along the beach.

 One of the great attractions of Southport is the number and variety of classes you can attend.
 At first sight, the choice can seem overwhelming, and its easy to end up doing too many, so it’s worth spending a little time going through the programme before hand.
 Fortunately the programme is now available on line (see link below) so you can pick out your must-do lessons.

-I’ve already mentioned one of my Must-do lessons – Lyndsey Bennett’s Get ready for Swingers Hour – but my regular dance partner Jo has picked out Ashley Davis’ Striking the chord class, described as ‘Musicality and half beats’, at midday on Sunday in the main Thunderball Room.
+I’ve already mentioned one of my Must-do lessons – Lyndsey Bennett’s Get ready for Swingers Hour – but my regular dance partner Jo has picked out Caine and Danni’s Switches class, described as Smooth Slotted Switch Techniques, as a Must-Do.

 No 5: Immerse yourself in this wonderful community